MicrosoftDocs/azure-devops-docs/docs/work/customize/show-bugs-on-backlog.md

 ---
-title: Show bugs on backlogs and boards | Team Services & TFS
+title: Show bugs on backlogs and boards | VSTS & TFS
 description: For your team, choose how bugs appear on Agile tool product, sprint/scrum  backlogs, and Kanban and task boards ms.technology: vs-devops-agile-wit ms.prod: vs-devops-alm